 It’s a hard fact of relationship counseling that the ideal outcome isn’t always “and they lived happily ever after.”
 Unfortunately, this can be especially true if sex or porn addiction is a factor when the addicted partner is not able to make the necessary changes.
-Sometimes, the best thing for a couple to do is go their separate ways, for the sake of the well being of all involved.
+Sometimes, the best thing for partners of sex addicts to do is go their separate ways, for the sake and of the well-being of all involved.

-This revelation is sometimes met with relief, sometimes with anger, sometimes with resignation — but I have noticed that when this revelation happens during the holidays, it is most often met with fear, and an immediate drop in self-esteem.
+This revelation is sometimes met with relief, sometimes with anger, and sometimes with resignation — but I have noticed that when this revelation happens during the holidays, it is often met with fear and an immediate drop in self-esteem.

 I have written before about how difficult it can be to be in a struggling relationship during the holidays, but what happens when you realize you’re about to be in no romantic relationship at all?

-In an effort to drown out these very real feelings, which must be dealt with, some women can get themselves into destructive behavior patterns We can have this crushing feeling that we’re supposed to be with someone romantically during the holidays, so being alone is an outcome to be avoided at all costs.
+In an effort to drown out these very real feelings, which must be dealt with, some women can find themselves in destructive behavior patterns.
+We often have this crushing feeling that we’re supposed to be with someone romantically during the holidays, so being alone is an outcome to be avoided at all costs.

 Needless to say, this can spell trouble.

 Here’s What NOT to Do as Partners of Sex Addicts

 * Don’t try to power through the holidays by staying in a toxic relationship.
 Make no mistake, no matter what the commercials or magazine ads seem to suggest, you won’t be happier simply because you have someone to buy gifts for.

 * Don’t ignore changes in your sleep patterns.
 If you find yourself suddenly struggling with either insomnia or struggling to get out of bed, these may be very real physical manifestations of stress you’re feeling.
 Bring them up to your counselor and your physician.